easycoder/unpick/README.md

    -remove, -rem -- delete all duplicates with the given extension -copy -- copy files to target directory
    -move -- move files to target directory
-   -type, -extension, -ext -- specify an extension -target [path] -- copy/move to this target directory -flatten -- don't maintain directory structure in copy/move -ignore -- ignore duplicates in copy/move
+   -type, -extension, -ext -- specify the extension -target [path] -- copy/move to this target directory -flatten -- don't maintain directory structure in copy/move -ignore -- ignore duplicates in copy/move